SinghAgamGit/SinghAgamGit/README.md

 - 🌱 I’m learning web development, Python, and data structures
 - 🏆 Participated in **Ottahack 7** and contributed to front-end development and AI integration for our project, **LockSmith AI**
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/agamsinghuottawa)
-- ⚡ Fun fact: My favorite time to code is at night

 ---

 ### 🌟 GitHub Stats: